Everyone hurts when criminals expose intimate data from an infidelity website.

 Impact Team says Ashley Madison is a cynical lie: that there are few willing women waiting for men.
 It says as many as 95 percent of those signed to the service were male.

-Another Impact Team objection is that Ashley Madison charged customers a fee to have names removed from the database, amounting to a form of blackmail.
+Another Impact Team objection is Ashley Madison charged customers to remove names from the database.
+This amounts to a form of blackmail.

 Taking what Impact Team says at face value Ashley Madison is amoral.
 There doesn’t seem to be much evidence to the contrary.
 It is a machine for turning human frailty into money.